 The most effective path to prevent overpayment for mobile carrier services starts with a carefully negotiated contract.
 Attempting to negotiate without current knowledge of a range of contract offerings and terms is a sure way to end up with terms favoring the carrier.

 Secondly, it is certain that if discipline is not applied monthly around carrier performance obligations, including monthly optimization and invoice validation, companies will pay more to their carriers than required.
 Significant knowledge of carrier rate plans and the latest plan offerings, along with technology to consistently execute optimization algorithms is necessary to maintain a monthly invoice level that doesn’t make undeserved contributions to your mobile vendors’ profits.

-Setting, monitoring and enforcing a corporate mobile policy is the cornerstone of a successful mobility program.
+The setting, monitoring and enforcing a corporate mobile policy is the cornerstone of a successful mobility program.
 Without a policy, companies are sending a message to employees it is up to them to determine how they use their mobile devices.
-Further, employees will quickly discern a policy has no teeth or enforcement mechanisms if there aren’t checks and balances in place to spot out-of-policy usage.
-Unfortunately, identifying fraud, abuse, waste and mismanagement is often not the focus of current expense management solutions because they assume employee usage as a given when attempting invoice optimization.
+Further, employees will quickly discern a policy that has no teeth or enforcement mechanisms if there aren’t checks and balances in place to spot out-of-policy usage.
+Unfortunately, identifying fraud, abuse, waste, and mismanagement is often not the focus of current expense management solutions because they assume employee usage as a given when attempting invoice optimization.

-Without taking a holistic approach to mobile cost management companies are at high risk of over investing on mobility solutions.
-It isn’t just about securing a mobile cost management vendor, but finding one that employs automation along with methods and processes to insure proper implementation of all possible Best-in-Class methodologies and contracts.
-Unfortunately, many mobile cost management vendors are stretched too thin to focus on more than the essentials of invoice payment, AP cost allocation and occasional rate optimization.
+Without taking a holistic approach to mobile cost management companies are at high risk of over-investing on mobility solutions.
+It isn’t just about securing a mobile cost management vendor but finding one that employs automation along with methods and processes to ensure proper implementation of all possible Best-in-Class methodologies and contracts.
+Unfortunately, many mobile cost management vendors are stretched too thin to focus on more than the essentials of invoice payment, AP cost allocation, and occasional rate optimization.